AlexJReid/blog/content/posts/rtdpub/index.md

 ### Commercials

 This is under consideration, but an indie dev needs to eat.
 The current plan is to [provide support, custom integrations and white label solutions for data vendors, built on rtd.pub](https://acornsoft.uk).
-There may be a small per-seat monthly subscription.
+There will also be a small per-seat monthly/yearly subscription.

 An ecosystem is important, so the following will be permissively open-sourced: